sabman83/data-analysis/_posts/2016-11-28-conversion-rate.md

 Number of Fisher Scoring iterations: 10
 ~~~

-The summary suggests that all the columns (note that for factor columns like source and country, each value is used as a dummy column) except for source=SEO are statistically significant.
+The summary suggests that all the variables (note that for factor columns like *source* and *country*, each value is used as a dummy column) except for source=SEO are statistically significant.
 I will now generate the confusion matrix and calculate the error rate.

 ~~~ r